JavaScript Hoisting and Temporal Dead Zone (TDZ)

 JavaScript

-// here x is re assigned 1
+// x is defined here

 var foo = () => console.log('foo')